TheThingsNetwork/docs/_content/lora/lora.md

 LoRa was designed to operate in sub gigahertz frequencies.
 Normally LoRa is used in conjunction with the LoRaWAN protocol, which declares frequency plans to use falling inside the license-free and ISM bands.
 This however differ by country.
 Common sub-gigahertz bands that are used are 433MHz, 868MHz and 915MHz.

 ## Compared to other radio standards
 With the standard ISM bands and limits LoRa can reach a couple of kilometres.
-Of course it depends on your line of sight and Fresnel zone, but some people have already manage to make it work above 10km, or even sporadically above 100km.
+Of course it depends on your line of sight and Fresnel zone, but some people have already managed to make it work above 10km, or even sporadically above 100km.
 A common range in a city is 5km at a maximum speed of 22kbps.
 A LoRa device can last years on a battery.

-WiFi can normally only reach a few hundred metres, but the speed can be hundreds om megabits per second.
+WiFi can normally only reach a few hundred metres, but the speed can be hundreds of megabits per second.
 A WiFi device normally lasts a couple of days on a battery.

-Bluetooth Low Energy (BLE) can reach ten's of metres and has a speed of around 10mbps.
+Bluetooth Low Energy (BLE) can reach tens of metres and has a speed of around 10mbps.
 A good BLE device can last weeks or months on a battery.

 Zigbee works at ranges of around 100 metre at a speed of 250kbps.
 A device lasts years on a battery.